alexmel1/TokenFlip/README.md

-## 🚀 TokenFlip — WEB3 Mini App on Base 🟦
+## 🚀 TokenFlip — WEB3 App on Base 🟦

 My first vibe WEB3 app built on the Base blockchain.